NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``AD00648`` -- LAGOTRECO:

-    W009: Distillation fraction recovered is missing or invalid

-``AD00649`` -- LAGUNA:

-    W009: Distillation fraction recovered is missing or invalid

 ``AD00650`` -- LAGUNA, CITGO:

     W009: Distillation fraction recovered is missing or invalid